parasaurolophus/automation/README.md

 ## Requirements

-There were two primary goals for these flows.
+The goals for these flows include:

 1. More sophisticated automation rules than supported directly by the native apps and off-the-shelf "smart home" platforms supplied